AKloc/BookNotes/Professional/Better Allies.md

 - I'm hoping for some reasonable goals / actions I can take to help under-represented groups while avoiding pitfalls I might not be aware of.

 **Main Takeaways & Metacognition**
+- No one is the perfect ally, everyone is on a journey.
 - "Everyday Language" chapter has tons of things I could improve on.
 	- Use "they", even when referring to an individual.
 	- "Ladies" isn't necessarily great.